TerableCoder/ep-info/README.md

 Put the "S_RP_SKILL_POLISHING_EXP_INFO.1.def" file into your tera-proxy\node_modules\tera-data\protocol\ folder.

-Get the Opcodes from https://github.com/TerableCoder/Tera-NA-Opcodes
+Get the Opcodes from https://github.com/TerableCoder/TerableOpcodes

-XP_Info revamped for SA https://github.com/TerableCoder/xp-info
+This is the xp-info module, but revamped for SA https://github.com/TerableCoder/xp-info

 ## Commands
 ### `sa`